sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Array.md

 (1..10)[0..2+4..5+7]
 ```

-## Substration
+## Subtraction

-To substract a collection from another collection, you can certainly use `LINQ` or use a simple pipeline.
+To subtract a collection from another collection, you can certainly use `LINQ` or use a simple pipeline.

 ```ps1
 @(1,2,3) | where { @(1, 2) -notcontains $_ } # 3